PostHog/posthog.com/contents/apps/google-pub-sub-connector/docs.md

 ---
-title: How the Google Cloud Pub/Sub Connector works
+title: Google Cloud Pub/Sub Connector documentation
 showTitle: true
 topics:
     - pub-sub
 ---

-## What does the Google Cloud Pub/Sub app do?
+## What does the Google Cloud Pub/Sub Connector do?

 This app sends events from PostHog to a [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/) topic when they are ingested.
 It's [used by teams such as Vendasta](https://posthog.com/customers/vendasta).